raspberrypilearning/octapi-calculating-pi/en/step_10.md

 What was the best combination of job length and number of jobs?

-**Why does the accuracy seem to improve for some combinations of number of jobs and job length compared to others?**
+**Why does the accuracy seem to improve for some combinations of number of jobs and job length, but not others?**

 --- collapse ---
 ---